kanhua/CarND-Path-Planning-Project/README.md

 - Staying on the left lane
 - Stopping

 In the first three states. the car will try to reach the desired speed (44 MPH or 20 m/s).
-Therefore, this implementation does not have explicit state for acceleration process.
+Therefore, this implementation does not have an explicit state for acceleration process.
-At an instant, the car reads the car's localization and the sensor fusion data to determine whether is should staying on its lane, switch to a adjacent lane, or reduce its speed.
+At any instant, the car reads the car's localization and the sensor fusion data to determine whether it should stay on its lane, switch to a adjacent lane, or reduce its speed.

 ## Evaluate the cost function